-Main study parameter is the reproducibility of the CEUS bolus kinetics and the flash-replenishment method.
+Main study parameter is the reproducibility of the CEUS bolus kinetics using the simultaneous measurement in the internal carotid artery and middle cerebral artery.
+Measurements of the brain will be performed at normoventilation by a single investigator, the differences between the 3 subsequent measurements will be compared (all measurements performed within 90 minutes).
 A difference between the measurements of more than 10% is considered to imply poor reproducibility.
-As a control, the reproducibility of measurement of the flow velocity in the ipsilateral middle cerebral artery will be assessed. .
+As a control, the reproducib_ility of measurement of the flow velocity in the ipsilateral middle cerebral artery will be assessed.
+The investigator performing the test is blinded for the results, as determination of flow is only possible after offline analysis.